 Clicking Discard will remove your changes to the document.
 Clicking Cancel closes the dialog; the visual editor remains open so you can decide what action you would like to take next; your changed content remains.

 On saving your changes you will notice that the Save button switches to a Publish button:

-Users with author privileges cannot publish directly from the channel manager, however they can submit a publication request from the channel manager; on clicking the Publish button they are shown a lightbox asking them if they want to submit a publication request for the edited document:
+Users with author privileges cannot publish directly from the Experience manager, however they can submit a publication request from the Experience manager; on clicking the Publish button they are shown a lightbox asking them if they want to submit a publication request for the edited document:

-If a publication request is submitted by an author the document is no longer editable and goes into a waiting to be published state; the channel manager visual editor updates to reflect this:
+If a publication request is submitted by an author, the document is no longer editable and goes into a waiting to be published state; the Experience manager visual editor updates to reflect this:

 The author can choose to cancel the request via the Cancel Request button.
 On taking this action the document is released for editing and the visual editor again updates to reflect this.